krishnaxpatel/data-analytics-projects/Project2/README.md

 The questions that arose:

-1. Does heart rate increase with higher stress levels?
+1. Does heart rate increase with higher stress levels depending on the occupation?
 2. Does higher blood pressure indicate higher heart rates?